pixelcookie11/Spotify-AutoShop/README.md

 1. Edit the HTML to how you see fit.
 1. Open the SilverBullet config file and edit the `PLACEHOLDER` ([here](https://github.com/pixelcookie11/AutoShop-API/blob/5a44220fc6afe51e5f881fd21dce2714e712dddf/SpotifyConfig.svb#L440)) IP to your actual API's IP address.
 1. Run `docker-compose up`

+# FOR EDUCATIONAL PURPOSES ONLY!
+Gaining access to accounts you don't control is ILLEGAL!
+I am not liable for anyone who uses this application.